 You’ll need to have installed a markdown interpreter in the path to be able to use this markup language in your pages.

-To create an image slideshow simply create a page with extension .gal inside the views/ directory, for example one can call it
+To create an image slideshow simply create a page with extension .gal or .gallery inside the ./views/ directory, for example one can call it

 In fact its design is kept nomadic and off-the-cloud by the fact one includes the webnomad/ directory inside the project, so that if we update this code it won’t affect you until you decide to update it into your project.
 Our long term compatibility plans is simple: we won’t fiddle with your stuff.
 Enjoy!